 Marilyn Stern runs MEF's monthly conference calls and is producer of its weekly radio show.
 She has written articles on national security topics for Front Page Magazine, The Investigative Project on Terrorism, and Small Wars Journal.

 Islamist Watch Director

-Sam Westrop has headed Islamist Watch since March 2017, when MEF absorbed the counter-extremism unit of Americans for Peace and Tolerance (APT).
-Prior to this he was research director at APT, and ran Stand for Peace, a London-based counter-extremism organization monitoring Islamists throughout the UK.
-Mr. Westrop is a senior fellow at the Gatestone Institute.
-His writings have appeared at such publications as National Review, National Post, and The Hill, and he has appeared on dozens of television and radio stations, including BBC, Al Jazeera, and Newsmax.
+Sam Westrop has headed Islamist Watch since March 2017, when MEF absorbed the counter-extremism unit of Americans for Peace and Tolerance (APT), where he was the research director.
+Before that, he ran Stand for Peace, a London-based counter-extremism organization monitoring Islamists throughout the UK.

 Dexter Van Zile is managing editor of the Middle East Forum publication Focus on Western Islamism.
 Prior to his current position, Van Zile worked at the Committee for Accuracy in Middle East Reporting and Analysis for 16 years, where he played a major role in countering misinformation broadcast into Christian churches by Palestinian Christians and refuting antisemitic propaganda broadcast by white nationalists and their allies in the U.S. His articles have appeared in the Jerusalem Post, the Boston Globe, Jewish Political Studies Review, the Algemeiner and the Jewish News Syndicate.
 He has authored numerous academic studies and book chapters about Christian anti-Zionism.